hsf-training/analysis-essentials/git/01-basics.md

     If you use LibreOffice Writer or Microsoft Word, what happens if you accept changes made using the `Track Changes` option?
 Do you have a history of those changes?
 {% endchallenge %}

+{% keypoints "Key Points" %}
+- "Version control is like an unlimited 'undo'."
+- "Version control also allows many people to work in parallel."
+{% endkeypoints %}

 {% right %} [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/legalcode) - Based on [git-novice](https://github.com/swcarpentry/git-novice) © 2016–2017 Software Carpentry Foundation {% endright %}